 I always recommend purchasing a cat tower when transitioning an outdoor cat to an indoor cat.
 Cat towers promote scratching and offer quite a few resting spots that are high above the ground.
 Cats thrive on being high off the ground and being able to view their territory because it makes them feel safe.
 Most scratch towers also feature toys and hiding spots.
 Some simple assembly may be required for cat towers.

-Training a cat to use a scratching post is quite easy and can be done as early as six weeks to eight weeks of age.
+Training a cat to use a scratching post is quite easy and can be done as early as six weeks of age.
 You would start by scratching the post with your fingers to show the cat how to scratch the post if they have not been introduced to one before.

 It is ideal to get a cat used to claw trimmers early in life but some cats have not been accustomed to this procedure yet.
 You would trim the claws about every 3-4 weeks to keep them dull and well maintained.
 I prefer claw trimmers that are small because big claw trimmers can frighten a cat and make it a negative experience.